website-icon/standard/README.md

 requests for potentially hundreds of matching icon names the standard demands a file `index.txt`, that is a plain-text list of supported icons.

-Compiling such a list for sysadmins is as simple as running the command
+Such a list for sysadmins can be compiled rather quickly by running the command

-    find -type f,l -printf '%P\n' > index.txt
+    find -L . -type f -printf '%P\n' > index.txt

-in a shell in the `/.well-known/icons` folder.
+in a shell in the `/.well-known/icons` folder (on systems, that understand the `-printf` flag of `find`).

 ## How to change icons quickly?